chris-short/devopsish.com/content/post/122/index.md

 ## Tools

 [Linux Observability with BPF](https://learning.oreilly.com/library/view/linux-observability-with/9781492050193/) — "Want to master the BPF virtual machine in the Linux Kernel?
-This practical guide shows you how to write applications that use BPF to observe and modify the kernel’s behavior on demand—without having prior knowledge of Linux Kernel development."
+This practical guide shows you how to write applications that use BPF to observe and modify the kernel's behavior on demand—without having prior knowledge of Linux Kernel development."

 [We deployed Envoy Proxy to make Monzo faster](https://monzo.com/blog/2019/04/03/deploying-envoy-proxy/) — "We eventually settled on Envoy because of its high performance capabilities, relative maturity, and wide adoption in large engineering teams and projects."

 [Envoy Proxy — high severity vulnerabilities that can lead to exposure of unauthorized services.](https://medium.com/solo-io/envoy-proxy-high-severity-vulnerabilities-that-can-lead-to-exposure-of-unauthorized-services-e5af25b022de) — Speaking of Envoy 👀🚨

-[The Road to an Envoy Service Mesh](https://medium.com/square-corner-blog/the-road-to-an-envoy-service-mesh-d1a51cbd31dd) — "In this post I’ll talk about how Square has handled this in the past and where we’re at today — actively migrating towards a full service mesh."
+[The Road to an Envoy Service Mesh](https://medium.com/square-corner-blog/the-road-to-an-envoy-service-mesh-d1a51cbd31dd) — "In this post I'll talk about how Square has handled this in the past and where we're at today — actively migrating towards a full service mesh."

 [Reducing sysadmin toil with Kubernetes controllers](https://opensource.com/article/19/3/reducing-sysadmin-toil-kubernetes-controllers) — Controllers can ease a sysadmin's workload by handling things like creating and managing DNS addresses and SSL certificates.